 In June 2004, the Issuers (including the Company) executed a settlement agreement with the plaintiffs that would, among other things, result in the dismissal with prejudice of all claims against the Issuers and their officers and directors and the assignment of certain potential Issuer claims to the plaintiffs.
 On February 15, 2005, the court issued a decision certifying a class action for settlement purposes and granting preliminary approval of the settlement subject to modification of certain bar orders contemplated by the settlement.
 On August 31, 2005, the court reaffirmed class certification and preliminary approval of the modified settlement in a comprehensive Order.
 On February 24, 2006, the court dismissed litigation filed against certain underwriters in connection with certain claims to be assigned under the settlement.
 On April 24, 2006, the court held a Final Fairness Hearing to determine whether to grant final approval of the settlement.
 On December 5, 2006, the Second Circuit Court of Appeals vacated the lower court's earlier decision certifying as class actions the six IPO Cases designated as "focus cases."
 Thereafter, the District Court ordered a stay of all proceedings in all of the IPO Cases pending the outcome of plaintiffs' petition to the Second Circuit for rehearing en banc and resolution of the class certification issue.
-On April 6, 2007, the Second Circuit denied plaintiffs' rehearing petition, but clarified that the plaintiffs may seek to certify a more limited class in the District Court.
-Accordingly, the stay remains in place and the plaintiffs and Issuers have stated that they are prepared to discuss how the settlement might be amended or renegotiated to comply with the Second Circuit's decision.
-Plaintiffs filed amended complaints in the six focus cases on or about August 14, 2007.
+On April 6, 2007, the Second Circuit denied plaintiffs' rehearing petiton, but clarified that the plaintiffs may seek to certify a more limited class in the District Court.
+Accordingly, the stay remains in place and the plaintiffs filed amended complaints in the six focus cases on or about August 14, 2007.
 The court has not yet set a deadline for the plaintiffs to file amended complaints in the other IPO lawsuits.
-Due to the inherent uncertainties of litigation, and because the settlement may not receive fin
+Due to the inherent uncertainties of litigation, and because the settlement may not receive final approval from the Court, the ultimate outcome of this matter cannot be predicted.
+In accordance with FASB No. 5, "Accounting for Contingencies" The Company believes